Genie Sim 3.0 : A High-Fidelity Comprehensive Simulation Platform for Humanoid Robot: Experiment

+We conduct 32 groups of experiments across four representative tasks: Select Color, Recognize Size, Grasp Targets, and Organize Items.
+These tasks span a range of complexities---from atomic manipulation skills to language-conditioned cognitive reasoning---while avoiding floor or ceiling effects that would obscure performance differences.
+For each task, $\pi_{0.5}$ is fine-tuned under four data configurations: 200 and 500 episodes of real-world data, and 500 and 1500 episodes of synthetic data.
+Results are reported in Tab.~\ref{table:1}.

+\textbf{Effectiveness of Synthetic Data.} Scores improve monotonically with increasing data volume for both real and synthetic sources, consistent with scaling laws in robot learning.
+At equivalent scale (500 eps), models trained on real-world data outperform those trained on synthetic data, reflecting the higher physical fidelity of real demonstrations.
+However, scaling synthetic data to 1500 episodes enables the model to surpass all real-data baselines across all four tasks in zero-shot real-world evaluation.
+This demonstrates that GenieSim's systematic domain randomization---spanning object textures, lighting conditions, physics parameters, and task variations---effectively bridges the domain gap at scale, offering a practical and scalable alternative to real-world data collection.

-\textbf{Consistency between Sim and Real Environments.} Fig. \ref{fig:sim_real_comparison_grid} provides a comparative analysis of model performance in simulated versus physical environments.
-While minor discrepancies are observed across tasks—primarily attributable to systematic differences from approximations of contact dynamics and friction in simulation, as well as stochastic factors inherent to real-world deployment such as unstructured environmental perturbations—the overall performance trends remain consistent.
-This close correspondence is further illustrated in the success-rate heatmaps presented in the Fig. \ref{fig:sim_real_heatmaps}.
-A quantitative correlation analysis, summarized in the scatter plot of the Fig. \ref{fig:sim_real_scatter}, reveals a statistically significant strong positive relationship between simulated and real-world performance ($R^2 = 0.924$), with a best-fit slope $ \approx 1.045$.
-These results indicate that evaluations conducted in Genie Sim 3.0 yield reliable conclusions that are consistent with trends observed in real-world testing.
+\textbf{Consistency between Sim and Real Environments.} Model performance across simulated and physical environments is compared.
+Despite minor discrepancies attributable to imperfect simulation of contact dynamics and stochastic real-world perturbations, overall performance trends remain consistent across environments.
+A quantitative correlation analysis (Fig.~\ref{fig:sim_real_scatter}) yields $R^2 = 0.924$ with a slope $\approx 1.045$, indicating that GenieSim evaluations reliably predict real-world performance trends and can serve as a cost-efficient substitute for physical benchmarking.

-Given this high level of alignment, alongside the advantages of simulation—including fully automated evaluation pipelines, high reproducibility, scalable scenario generation, support for concurrent batch executions, and significantly lower operational costs—Genie Sim 3.0 serves as a robust and efficient platform for model assessment.
-Its use can substantially accelerate research iteration and facilitate experimental scaling beyond the practical constraints of physical testing.